 2. While the chips cook, peel and coarsely grate the beetroot (beetroot stains, so grate it onto a plate or a board you can wash up straight away).
 Coarsely grate the halloumi.
 Drain and rinse the lentils.
 Pick the mint leaves.
 Grate the zest from the orange.
 Scoop them all into a food processor (no food processor?
 See our tip below).

 3. Pop a large, dry frying pan on a medium heat and tip in the cumin seeds.
 Toast for 2 mins, shaking the pan occasionally, till the seeds smell aromatic and nutty.
 Add the cumin seeds to the food processor.

 4. Blitz the beetroot mix for a few mins till it starts to come together.
 Tip into a bowl.
 Stir the flour through the with a small pinch of salt and pepper.

 5. Scoop the mix into 6 balls and squeeze firmly, then flatten slightly, to make burger-shaped patties.
 Set aside for a few mins while you make the crème fraîche sauce.

-7. Pour 1 tbsp oil into the frying pan and warm to a medium heat.
+7. Pour 1 tbsp olive oil into the frying pan and warm to a medium heat.
 Add the beetroot burgers and fry for 4-5 mins on each side, till a golden crust forms on the outside and the burgers are cooked through.